top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/0_0_1_configurations.md

 ### `C1`

 This is the ultimate Duckiebot configuration and it includes the necessary hardware for controlling and placing 5 RGB LEDs on the Duckiebot.
-It is the necessary configuration to enable communication between Duckiebots, hence fleet behaviours (e.g., negotiating corssing an intersection).
+It is the necessary configuration to enable communication between Duckiebots, hence fleet behaviours (e.g., negotiating crossing an intersection).

 TODO: Insert pic of assembled Duckiebot in `C1` configuration.